The Vivienne: Personal life

 The Vivienne performing at Heaven Nightclub in London on 2 September 2023.

-Williams used the pronouns they/them and identified as gay.
+Williams used the pronouns they/them and was gay.

 In December 2019, Williams married David Ludford in a ceremony at the gay nightclub Heaven.
 The couple confirmed their separation in April 2023 and remained friends.

 In June 2023, Williams was the victim of a homophobic attack in a McDonald's restaurant in Liverpool.
 Merseyside Police confirmed that 51-year-old Alan Whitfield from Everton made homophobic remarks towards Williams and punched them in the face before leaving the scene.
 Williams spoke about the attack to highlight the fact that homophobia still existed in 2023 and urged members of the LGBTQ community to remain vigilant when out in public.
 Whitfield was found guilty of assault motivated by homophobia in December 2023 and was sentenced to 12 weeks in prison with an 18-month suspended sentence on 5 January 2024.

 Williams struggled with drug addiction throughout their life, including a ketamine addiction.
 They praised the work of the Armistead Centre in Liverpool for their rehabilitation.